 I enjoy photography and writing, new places and experiences, living on the edge of the Barossa Valley and my involvement with animals.
 You are welcome to visit my photography website www.jennybrice.com

-The moon shines over the lights in Christmas Lane.
+A section of the garden lights at Christmas Lane.
 Photo courtesy Bill Chartres.